The Reverend Louis

 102 Prospect Street

-At the time he gave the presentation
+At the time he gave the presentation with these photos,

 the Reverend Louis Flocken resided at 102